Tracks and Classes

 While the other programs offered through the Summer College offer a specific focus, the Liberal Arts Program's focus can be whatever the student wishes it to be.
 It is particularly attractive to the student who has not settled into one specific area of study.

-Elective.
-Select four options for a first and second course from the Elective Course List below.
+Select four options for a first and second course from the list below.

-Students will choose a course from this list if they enroll in a program that has room for an elective (indicated in description above); student wishing to enroll in the Liberal Arts Program will select two from this list.
+Students will choose a course from this list if they enroll in a program that has room for an elective (indicated in description above).
+Students wishing to enroll in the Liberal Arts Program will select two courses from this list.
 When applying, please select 3-4 elective courses.
 Students will be enrolled in their selected courses, if available, at time of enrollment.

 ECON 202: Principles of Microeconomics (3 hrs; offered in both terms): The nature of economics, economic concepts, and institutions; the role of the price system in directing the production of goods and services; distribution of income; and comparative economic systems.